PranavMaganti/JEFRL/README.md

 Enhancing Javascript engine fuzzing with the use of Reinforcement Learning

+To clone the repo with all the preprocessed files you will first have to install [git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).

 To run the code, you need to first install [poetry](https://python-poetry.org/) and then run the following commands which setup a virtual environment and install all the dependencies:

 ```bash